 The final purpose of scratching for cats is to stretch their limbs.
 Firstly, it feels great, just like it does for humans.
 Secondly, it helps increase blood flow, says Andrew Cuff of the Royal Veterinary College in London (source).
 Stretching can also help your cat to wake up after a nap.

-The Benefits of a Cat Scratching Post
+Why You Need a Cat Scratching Post

 The truth of the matter is your cat will scratch whether you provide him with a scratching post or not.
 Furniture, carpets and door frames are frequent casualties!
 Buying a few scratching posts and boards for your cat will stop him from destroying your home and save money in the long run.